makerdao/endgame-docs/tokenomics/elixir.md

 Maker Core accumulates Elixir using a share of its surplus capital.
 This Elixir will be used to burn MKR in bursts, when the MKR price is favourable.

 SubDAOs also accumulate Elixir using their surplus capital.
-The relative amount of Elixir held by each subDAO will determine their share of MKR emissions from Maker Core.
+The relative amount of Elixir held by each SubDAO will determine their share of MKR emissions from Maker Core.
 The more Elixir a SubDAO holds, the more MKR emissions it will recieve.

 SubDAOs burn a small percentage of their governance token each year if the value of their accumulated Elixir exceeds their token's market cap.
-This delivers value back to the subDAO's token holders.
+This delivers value back to the SubDAO's token holders.

 Responsibility for Elixir comes under the Protocol Engineering Scope.